-3.1 High Capacity Visualization
+3.1 High-Capacity Visualization

 One of the most significant challenges facing visualization is the need to process and display very large scientific datasets.
 Significant early advances by the visualization community in this area have identified areas requiring research to meet the needs of emerging computational science programs.
-One such area is data models and algorithms for processing and visualizing time-varying data.
-Technologies already used to accelerate static data processing, i.e. multiresolution representations, will benefit access and processing of dynamic, time-varying data, thereby increasing the power of tools available to scientific researchers.
-New, related visualization technology that focuses upon effective visual display of time-varying data will enable better scientific understanding of complex dynamic phenomena.
+One such area is data models and algorithms for processing and visualizing time-varying data, which add complexity to the large-data visualization challenge.
+Technologies that are already used to accelerate static data processing (such as multiresolution representations) can be applied with some degree of success to the access and processing of independent time steps of dynamic, time-varying data.
+However, new algorithms that effectively accelerate visualization of time-varying data, particularly out-of-core methods, are sorely needed..
+New, related visualization technology that focuses on effective visual display of time-varying data will enable better scientific understanding of complex dynamic phenomena.
 Achieving these objectives requires careful attention to the architecture of pipelined and parallel visualization processing tools, along with effective use of high-resolution displays.